Last updated: 26/5/2020

-Normal menstrual cramps can usually be relieved with over-the-counter medication or home remedies such as hot water bottle, which help to reduce the pain.
+Normal menstrual cramps can usually be relieved with over-the-counter medication or home remedies such as hot water bottles, which help to reduce the pain.
 But the cramps from endometriosis are sometimes called “killer cramps” because they can be so severe, they stop you in your tracks.

 Endometriosis pain can feel so intense, it can affect your daily routine and it can even stop you from doing some of the things you love.
-On a bad day I couldn’t do basic tasks as I couldn’t focus on anything but the pain, and over the counter painkillers aren’t always helpful enough.
+On a bad day, I couldn’t do basic tasks as I couldn’t focus on anything but the pain, and over-the-counter painkillers aren’t always helpful enough.

 For a lot of women, the condition gets worse as they get older but dealing with symptoms eases the pain.
 Other kinds of pain you can experience can be misleading and thought of as unrelated, but they could be symptoms of endometriosis.